Sharvani2002/Scilab6-Test-Toolbox/README.md

 #### Instructions for excecuting:
 - After cloning this directory, open scilab and go to the location of the cloned folder
+- To get thirdparty folder:
+  - The "thirdparty" folder wont get downloaded as it is ignored by gitignore.
+So go to this <a href="https://drive.google.com/drive/folders/1cPSwouT3ZEtdJgaLvqsJffAO5nwxt9m1?usp=sharing" >link</a> and download the "external-library-Sharvani2002" folder.
+  - Enter the location of this folder on the terminal and run the command `./run.sh` to create and copy the "libtrans.so" and "trans.h" files to the "thirdparty" folder.
+  - Now, copy the "thirdparty" folder and paste it in the cloned repository(i.e. "Scilab6-Test-Toolbox")
 - To load the toolbox:
   - Run `exec loader.sce` to load the toolbox.
 It should load it without any errors.
 - If the above step gives any error for some reason, build and exceute the toolbox(donot follow this step if above step is done successfully):